Tag: Kubernetes security automation

 Strengthening Kubernetes Security with RBAC

-RBAC is just one layer of a comprehensive security posture.
+RBAC is just one layer of a thorough security posture.
 For the full checklist, see our Kubernetes security checklist for production.

 Role-Based Access Control (RBAC) is a cornerstone of Kubernetes security.
 By defining roles and binding them to users or service accounts, you can control who has access to specific resources and actions within your cluster.